carlosoamorim/cars-4-you/README.md

-# For those running the notebook without Google Colab:
+# If you run the notebook without Google Colab:

 1) `pip install -r requirements.txt`